Table of Contents

 Is there a free version?

-Yes, Flowodo offers a free plan with basic AI features, unlimited local maps, and watermarked exports.
-You’ll need to provide your own Google Gemini API key for AI functionality.
+Yes.
+Flowodo offers a Free plan with unlimited local maps and watermarked exports.
+For AI generation, you’ll need to provide your own Google Gemini API key.

 How does it compare to Miro?